Ivory gull (Pagophila eburnea)

-The ivory gull (Pagophila eburnea) is a high arctic species that frequents ice-filled waters throughout the year, and is a medium-sized gull that is easy recognized by its pure white plumage, black legs and yellow bill with dark base.
+The ivory gull is a high arctic species that frequents ice-filled waters throughout the year, and is a medium-sized gull that is easy recognized by its pure white plumage, black legs and yellow bill with dark base.
 Scattered colonies occur in Arctic Canada, Greenland, Svalbard, Franz Josef Land, on islands in the Kara Sea and on Severnaya Zemlya.
 In Svalbard the ivory gull breeds in small numbers on Spitsbergen, Kong Karls Land and Nordaustlandet, with the largest numbers occurring in the northern and eastern areas.

-The ivory gull has a patchy circumpolar breeding distribution across the high Arctic.
-Scattered colonies occur in arctic Canada, Greenland, Svalbard, Franz Josef Land (Russia), on islands in the Kara Sea and on Severnaya Zemlya (Russia).
-In Svalbard the ivory gull breeds in small numbers on Spitsbergen, Kong Karls Land and Nordaustlandet, with the largest numbers occurring in the northern and eastern areas.
-Although few in numbers, the ivory gull is a common species in ice-filled waters around the archipelago at all times of the year.
-It often follows ships within the pack-ice zone and also appears regularly in small numbers in the settlements on Spitsbergen, often at rubbish dumps or at sewage outlets.
-The migration pattern of the Svalbard population is insufficiently known.
-They are though to forage along the ice edge outside the breeding period.
-The first ivory gulls are usually observed in Svalbard around the settlements in March, and the birds disperse into the breeding areas in May.
-Ivory gulls probably leave the colonies soon after the young fledge in August-September.
+The ivory gull has a patch circumpolar breeding distribution across the high arctic.
+Scattered colonies occur in arctic Canada, Greenland, Svalbard, Franz Josef Land, on islands in the Kara Sea and on Severnaya Zemlya.
+The species is monotypic.
+In Svalbard the ivory gull breeds in scattered colonies in the eastern part of Spitsbergen (as far south as Hornsund), Barentsøya, Kong Karls Land and Nordaustlandet, with the highest colony densities occurring in the east og north.
+The ivory gull is a common species in ice-filled waters around the archipelago at all times of the year.
+It often follows ships within the pack-ice zone, and also appears regularly in small numbers in the settlements onSpitsbergen, often at rubbish dumps or at sewage outlets.
+Ivory gulls leave the colonies soon after the young have fledged in late August and beginning of September, and move up to the sea ice edge between Svalbard and Severnaya Zemlya (Russia).
+They stay in this area until mid-October when they start migrating along the sea ice edge to the wintering areas along the ice edge in the Labrador Sea between Canada and Greenland.
+Some birds may winter in the Bering Sea, in the north Pacific.
+The spring migration starts in April, and the birds disperse into the breeding areas in May.

 Life history and reproduction